-- Name of child
+- 1. Name of Child

-- Name of parent/guardian
+- 2. Name of Parent/Guardian

-- Child's birth date
+- 3. Child's Birth Date

-- Vaccine administration dates
+- 4. Vaccine Administration Dates

-- Date of issue
+- 5. Date of Issue

-- Name and address of physician
+- 6. Name and Address of Physician

-- If applicable physician-verified history of disease, laboratory evidence of immunity or medical exemption.
+- If Applicable: Physician-Verified History of Disease,

+Laboratory Evidence of Immunity or Medical Exemption

-Parent/guardians are required to provide updated immunization records each time their child receives a vaccination.
-Parent/guardians of children with missing or overdue vaccinations have 14 business days to submit an updated copy of their child's immunization record.
+Parents/guardians are required to provide updated immunization records each time their child receives a vaccination.

+Parents/guardians of children with missing or overdue vaccinations have 14 business days to submit an updated copy of their child's immunization record.
 Failure to comply within 14 business days will result in the child being excluded from participation in children's programming until the child is caught up.
 We do not accept religious exemptions.

-Medical Exemption
+Medical Exemptions

-- If a licensed physician certifies in writing that the child has a health condition which is a valid contraindication to receiving a vaccine, then a permanent or temporary exemption may be granted.
-This statement must specify those immunizations which may be detrimental and the length of time. - In the event of an outbreak, medically exempt children will be excluded from care to avoid potential complications of the disease.
+- ★ If a licensed physician certifies in writing that the child has a health condition which is a valid contraindication to receiving a vaccine, then a permanent or temporary exemption may be granted.
+This statement must specify those immunizations which may be detrimental and the length of time. - ★ In the event of an outbreak, medically exempt children will be excluded from care to avoid potential complications of the disease.
 The length of exclusion will depend upon the incubation period of the particular disease.
 The Department of Health will be consulted if an outbreak does occur.